sebastiansam55/boxlinux/README.md

 * Create shareable links for files

 * Saves settings to ~/.boxlinux (only setting atm is the auth token from BOX's API)

+* Delete Folders

-### Planned Features:
+## Planned Features:

+* Selection of folders and files based off of file namespictures

 * Automatic "Syncing"

-* Sharable links for folders
+* Removal of sharing links

 * More sharable link options (expire time, permissions etc.)

 * Box Version control (Need box pro account, not feature of free)

-* Delete Folders

-* Upload to other directories
+* Upload to other directories (Needs to be tested)

 * View Comments on File (maybe not sure if that would be useful yet)

-* Update file info (rename files)
+* Update file info (rename files etc.)

 * Copy files on BOX (not sure why you would need to but it's in the API)

+* Sharing of Files with other Box users...

 * Possible support for non-autheicated shared folder download?